 - Longji Rice Terraces – A Beautiful Day Trip From Guilin - June 16, 2017

 With five thousand years of history behind its ‘back’ – China is one of the few, oldest, most advanced countries in the whole World.
-Among numerous accomplishments and gifts to the human society, China is primarily famous for 4 things: publishing (typography), paper making, compass, and gun powder.
+Among numerous accomplishments and gifts to the human society, China is primarily famous for 4 things: publishing (typography), papermaking, compass, and gunpowder.
 But it also gave the World porcelain.
 And silk.
 And tea.
 And alcohol.
 And even an umbrella and a mechanical clock.
 On, and acupuncture!
 As well as bronze… and paper money.
-And we will stop here, because there’s way too many things.
+And we will stop here because there are way too many things.

 Culture Shock – Really?
 Not Really.

-Right before I left for my trip, I came across a random blog post which had a name: “Culture Shock in China – Everything You Need To Know” – or something in that nature.
-I was very interested so I quickly opened it, but what I found there were mostly complaints about how: “Everyone spits all the time, points a finger, and screams “laowai”, which means “foreigner” and laughs when the foreigner looks back at the “offender””.
+Right before I left for my trip, I came across a random blog post which was titled: “Culture Shock in China – Everything You Need To Know” or something in that nature.
+I was very interested so I clicked on it, but what I read there were mostly complaints about how: “Everyone spits all the time, points a finger, and screams “laowai,” which means “foreigner” and laughs when that foreigner looks back at the “offender.”
 The person, who wrote it, sounded reasonably annoyed.

-Yes, Chinese people like to spit (and many other cultures do too).
-But in my first three days in Beijing, I came across exactly… three people, whom I saw spitting.
+Yes, Chinese people like to spit (and so do many other cultures).
+But, during my first three days in Beijing, I saw exactly… three people, who spat.
 (Population of Beijing: 21+ million).
-In other cities that I traveled to (Xi’an, Guilin, Shanghai) I saw others spit too.
-Though, considering the population of China (over 1,3 billion) – the numbers were miniscule.
+In other cities that I traveled to (Xi’an, Guilin, Shanghai) I saw others spit as well.
+Though, considering the population of China (over 1,3 billion) – the numbers were minuscule.

 Here’s where it gets interesting.
-95% of people that I sat next to on a train or a restaurant, chewed very loudly (khm… ate with their mouth open) while eating.
-I don’t think I’ve ever came across this phenomenon in any other country that I’ve traveled to.
+95% of people that I sat next to on a train or a restaurant, chewed very loudly (khm… ate with their mouth open) while consuming their food.
+I don’t think I ever came across this phenomenon in any other country, that I’ve traveled to.

 I used the metro system in Shanghai and Beijing, and it was pretty much similar to that of Europe’s (Paris, London).
 It was clean, modern, safe, and people even formed a line right in front of the train’s doors.

 I also took a (long-distance) regional train several times, and that was a bit… different.
-The very first time when I arrived to Beijing’s main railway station (50 minutes prior to my train’s departure), I got desperately lost.
-At first I got lucky in coming across an English-speaking policeman who pointed me in the right direction, where I could print my ticket, but once I did that, I could not find… the freaking trains!
+The minute I arrived at the Beijing’s main railway station (50 minutes prior to my train’s departure), I got desperately lost.
+I got lucky initially, running into an English-speaking policeman who pointed me in the right direction, where I could print out my train ticket (which is a requirement), but once I did that, I could not find… the actual train platforms!

-I took an escalator down, running in all directions, shouting at everyone I ran across: “train? train?”, and everyone responded with a numb, clueless expression.
-I came across another policeman who just lowered his head, so I could not see his eyes, and ignored me completely.
-I don’t know how I finally found the right exit (it was above the ground after all), but there was a moment of sheer panic, as the time was ticking and I thought that I would not make it.
-And I almost cried in the middle of the street.
+I took an escalator down, running in all directions, shouting at everyone I ran across: “train? train?” while they stared at me with a numb, clueless expression.
+I then ran right into another policeman who just lowered his head, so I could not see his eyes and tried to ignore my presence, completely.
+I don’t know how I finally found the right exit (it was on the second floor above ground), but there was a moment of sheer panic, as the time was ticking and I thought that I would not make it on time.
+I almost cried in the middle of the street.

-Now, Ive been to many places around the World, and one would think that I should know my way better – but here’s the thing: pretty much EVERY sign in Beijing’s main railway station was in Chinese.
-And it’s not exactly the type of language where you can guess the meaning, as in French or Spanish, for example.
-(Though yes – there was one English sign that I saw in the station, which said “Subway”, and it meant exactly that).
+Now, I’ve been to many places around the World, and one would think that I should know my way better – but here’s the thing: pretty much EVERY sign in Beijing’s main railway station was in Chinese.
+And it’s not exactly the type of language where you can guess the meaning, as in French or Spanish.
+(Though yes – there was one English sign that I saw in the station, which said “Subway,” and it meant exactly that).

 Another thing that you might not know is that it’s not that easy to buy a train ticket in China.
-Out of three journeys that I booked, one train got completely sold out the minute its tickets were released (which was one month in advance).
-Now you can see where my panic was coming from.
+Out of three fares that I booked, one train got completely sold out the minute its tickets were released (a month in advance).
+Now you can probably guess where my panic was coming from.

-Bottomline: make sure to arrive to any train station in China (except subway, of course) – at least 90 minutes in advance.
-I (stupidly) ignored this recommendation and paid the price with my nerves (and almost my entire journey).
+Bottomline: make sure to arrive at any train station in China (except subway, of course) – at least 90 minutes in advance.
+I (stupidly) ignored this recommendation and paid the price with my nerves.

-Now, let’s quickly jump to my next point, which I just briefly touched upon:
+Now, let’s quickly jump to the next point, which I just briefly touched upon: